 - I. Follow guidance and procedures designed for safe working. - II.
-Report all incidents\, including any dangers or potential dangers they identify, any concerns they may have in respect of working alone, or any suspicious behaviour or threats towards them, that may affect the health and safety of themselves or others and ask for guidance as appropriate. - (\An incident can be defined as an unplanned or uncontrolled event or sequence of events that has the potential to cause injury, ill-health, or damage). - III.
-Take part in training and avail themselves of all training opportunities provided by the Employer, designed to meet the requirements of this policy. - IV.
-If office based, ensure that personal alarm is worn at all times. - V. If during office opening hours, have access to the means of summoning emergency assistance by phone. - VI.
-Avoid placing themselves in unnecessarily dangerous or vulnerable situations (e.g., anyone working on preparation for events or maintenance, either inside or outside, or a member of staff travelling by car on their own in the course of their work). - VII.
-Be alert to possible dangers and to minimise risk by their own behaviours (e.g. physical accident, injury, or sudden illness, when there is no-one available to fetch help or support; physical violence, abuse, or threat of any kind from a visitor; sexual or other behaviour deemed inappropriate, threatening, or controlling; accusations by a visitor of inappropriate behaviour when there are no witnesses, and stress caused by working in isolation or from abusive phone calls, digital/social media, etc). - VIII.
-During working hours when leaving the workplace advising a member of the Council or the Clerk of their destination and estimated time of arrival back.
-Ensure that staff member has a mobile phone or use of the Parish mobile when completing site visits. - IX.
-Before making a site visit, have full knowledge of the hazards, and risk to which they may be exposed to and apply control measures to eliminate or reduce potential risks. - X. While working away from the workplace and plans change significantly, communicate back to a member of the Council or the Clerk. - XI.
-When working out of hours, either arriving early or working late, confirm safe arrival and/or expected time back home.
+Report all incidents\, including any dangers or potential dangers they identify, any concerns they may have in respect of working alone, or any suspicious behaviour or threats towards them, that may affect the health and safety of themselves or others and ask for guidance as appropriate. - (\An incident can be defined as an unplanned or uncontrolled event or sequence of events that has the potential to cause injury, ill-health or damage). - III.
+Take part in training, and avail themselves of all training opportunities provided by the Employer, designed to meet the requirements of this policy;. - IV.
+If office based, keep the office door locked and confirm identity before allowing visitors - V. If during office opening hours, have access to the means of summoning emergency assistance by phone. - VI.
+Avoid placing themselves in unnecessarily dangerous or vulnerable situations (eg. anyone working on preparation for events or maintenance, either inside or outside, or a member of staff travelling by car on their own in the course of their work). - VII.
+Be alert to possible dangers and to minimise risk by their own behaviours (eg. physical accident, injury or sudden illness, when there is no-one available to fetch help or support; physical violence, abuse or threat of any kind from a visitor; sexual or other behaviour deemed inappropriate, threatening or controlling; accusations by a visitor of inappropriate behaviour when there are no witnesses, and stress caused by working in isolation or from abusive phone calls, digital/social media, etc). - VIII.
+During working hours when leaving the workplace advising a member of the Council or the Clerk of their destination and estimated time of arrival back. - IX.
+Before making a site visit, have full knowledge of the hazards, and risk to which they may be exposed to and apply control measures to eliminate or reduce potential risks. - X. In the course of working away from the workplace and plans change significantly, communicate back to a member of the Council or the Clerk. - XI.
+When working out of hours, either arriving early or working late, confirm safe arrival and/or expected time back home. - XII.

-- XII.
 Inform a member of the Council or Clerk if they have a medical condition which would make them unsuitable for working alone.
-Where a medical condition is known, a risk assessment must be conducted to enable consideration to be given to routine work and foreseeable emergencies that may impose additional or specific risks. - XIII.
-If a job is assessed to have sufficient risk, arrangements should be made with the Council or the Clerk to check that the lone worker has returned or delay the visit until two members of staff and/or a Parish Councillor can attend. - XIV.
+Where a medical condition is known, a risk assessment

+- must be conducted to enable consideration to be given to routine work and foreseeable emergencies that may impose additional or specific risks. - XIII.
+If a job is assessed to have sufficient risk, make arrangements with the Council or the Clerk to check that the lone worker has returned or delay the visit until two members of staff can attend. - XIV.
 Have access to a first aid kit, suitable for treating minor injuries and be provided with personal safety equipment where necessary. - XV.
-Drive responsibly and keep vehicle properly insured, tested, and adequately maintained, with breakdown insurance, always with sufficient fuel for any journey and to park in areas that are well lit at night.
+Drive responsibly and keep vehicle properly insured, tested and adequately maintained, with breakdown insurance, always with sufficient fuel for any journey and to park in areas that are well lit at night.